Common room (university): Cambridge

 At the University of Cambridge, common rooms as rooms have existed for a long time.
 However, it was only in the mid 20th century that the idea of the JCR committee as a representative body of the students arose.
 Prior to this, the room had generally been administered by the 'amalgamated clubs' – the college's sport societies – sometimes through a JCR committee formed by these societies, sometimes simply through a JCR secretary.
 At Magdalene, the JCR committee was appointed by the tutors rather than by students until the late 1950s, while at Caius the previous year's committee ('the Gargoyles') appointed their successors until 1963.
 The last college to move from a single officer to an elected committee was Fitzwilliam in 1969.

 The same abbreviations, JCR, MCR, and SCR are used for combination rooms and common rooms.
 The JCR represents undergraduates, with postgraduate students being members of the middle combination room.
-In some colleges, postgraduates are members of both the MCR and JCR: for example, at St John's, where the MCR is known as the Samuel Butler Room or at Peterhouse.
+In some colleges, postgraduates are members of both the MCR and JCR: for example, at St John's, where the MCR is known as the Samuel Butler Room.
 Most colleges also have an SCR.
 At Pembroke the common rooms are called "parlours", such as the Junior Parlour and Graduate Parlour.
 At Jesus College, Cambridge, the JCR is known as "The Jesus College Students' Union", with its physical space being the Marshall Room.
+A similar arrangement is found at Trinity College, where the JCR is known as the 'Trinity College Students' Union' and occupies the physical JCR, and the MCR is known as the BA Society, occupying the BA Rooms.

-Similarly, Sidney Sussex College, Cambridge, has both a JCR, MCR, and SCR along with a Sidney Sussex College Students' Union of which all students are members.
+Sidney Sussex College, Cambridge, has both a JCR, MCR, and SCR along with a Sidney Sussex College Students' Union of which all students are members.

 At Homerton College the JCR is known as the Homerton Union of Students.
 The president is the only sabbatical JCR or equivalent officer at a Cambridge college.

 JCRs and MCRs have elected committees to represent their interests within their colleges and in the central students' union.
 The committees are almost universally led by a president and a range of other elected positions to cover specific areas or interest or functions (e.g. secretary, treasurer, entertainment).
 There is a great deal of variety between the colleges in terms of the roles that the JCRs and MCRs undertake, how much influence they have in college affairs and how many functions they provide.
 Nearly all are responsible for organising Freshers Week and frequent entertainments.

 Cambridge Students' Union's student council has two members per college, corresponding to one for each JCR and MCR except where a college has only a single student common room.

 Durham

-At Durham University, the standard division followed at most colleges is:
+At Durham University, the existence of a "Student Common Room or equivalent body or bodies" in every college is mandated by the university statutes.
+The standard division and nomenclature followed at most colleges is: